morgana-x/Classicube-Doors/README.md

 # Classicube-Doors
-A plugin that adds working doors
+A plugin that adds working doors, that support all rotations, automatically face you on placing, and open and close with (almost) 0 jank!

 # Installation
 Paste the folders into your McGalaxy Server folder, replacing files where needed